robertbrook/the-island/the-island.md

 Perhaps they didn't import much in the way of clothes.
 Or perhaps it was some sort of national dress.
 Or one of those styles where it's best to look like you're unconcerned about your appearance.
 In any case, it gave then all a similar look: people, worker and soldiers all seemed of one lot.
 I couldn't tell any of them apart.
 Suddenly I felt that I might well start to stand out here, that I might become different and noticeable, when i had very much wanted just to be invisible.

 I walked on - and a sort of pavement emerged from the road-side.
 Where a gutter and kerb should have been, there was a shallow channel.
 This was the only mark between those walking and the bicycles and carriers passing by.
+How could they tell if they were in the road or not?

 The traffic both on the road and the pavement increased.
 The only motors passing seemed to be working: the carriers, some empty but most with workers or soldiers in them; a couple of larger things that moved more slowly and had three soldiers clung to the side by a large turret; many more bicycles.